 The Yuuki Menstrual Cup is an excellent product at a great price and from a reputable company.
-It’s made in Europe from the highest quality materials according to the strictest standards.
+It’s made in Europe from the medical-grade materials according to the strictest standards.

 We love that there are two firmness options: classic, and soft.
 We also love that the small Yuuki is actually quite small, while the large is quite large.
 In particular, the large Yuuki Cup is one of the biggest ones you can buy, and can make a nice choice if you have a very heavy period.

 People that use the Yuuki Cup seem to love it and rave about how it doesn’t leak, when others like the Diva Cup have.
 It’s certainly a good choice, particularly the package that come with both classic and soft cups for you to see which ones works better for your body.

 It also comes with an infuser cup, which isn’t the sole reason you would buy the Yuuki Menstrual Cup, but it’s kind of cool.
 It makes deep cleaning it very easy in the microwave, instead of boiling it in a pot of water on the stove.
 You also eliminate the risk of ruining your cup.

 It can be pretty difficult to find the Yukki Menstrual Cup in stores because it’s not such a popular menstrual cup.
 That’s why we recommend shopping online.

 Prices on Amazon are very competitive and shipping is often free with Amazon prime.
 Are you ready to have a greener, cheaper and healthier period experience?
 Then you’ll need to pick up the Yuuki Cup today:

 What Does Yuuki Mean?

 Yuuki comes from Japanese and is a combination of two words.
 Yuu means excellence, gentleness, or leisurely, while Ki means hope, brightness or living.